Where and How to Sell Used Outdoor Gear

 If I don’t find many comparable items on eBay, I’ll look at some of the online listing platforms like Craigslist and OfferUp.
 With these, it’s important to remember the listing price does not mean the item will sell for that much; but if you see many similar things listed around the same price, it’s a good indication of the acceptable price range.
 Again, consider the condition of your item relative to others for sale.

-Getting the Best Price for Your Gear
+Getting the Best Price When You Sell Used Outdoor Gear

 Consider the Season